Welfare reform and labour markets

 Talent Match is a Big Lottery Funding initiative of up to £100 million.
 It is investing resources in a number of areas in England where youth unemployment is a significant issue.
 BIG will invest for a period of up to five years to improve the lives of people aged 18-24 who have been out of education, employment or training for 12 months or more.
 The aims of the evaluation and learning contract are: to track the success of the programme and projects within it; to identify what works well, for whom and in what circumstances; and to share learning and improve practice.

-Project Director: Professor Peter Dwyer (University of Salford) and Professor Del Roy Fletcher (Sheffield Hallam University)
+Project Director: Professor Peter Dwyer (University of York) and Professor Del Roy Fletcher (Sheffield Hallam University)